Capsule Machine Project

 capsule machine Artists:

-• Wanahae - Corvus Roan: Pieces launch in March | Workshop in April
+Wanahae - Corvus Roan: Pieces launch in March | Workshop in April

 featured capsule machine artist

-WANAHAE: CORVUS ROAN
+CORVUS “WANAHAE” ROAN

-He is Stoney Nakota from Alexis Nakota Sioux nation, near ‘Waka Mne’ (Lac st Anne), Nehiyaw with family from ermineskin Cree nation and small boy camp on treaty 6 territory.
+Corvus “WANAHAE” Roan, he/they, is an indigiqueer and twospirit Visual artist, Youth leader, community support worker, and land defender.
+Currently residing on treaty six territory, in so-called Edmonton, he is Stoney Nakota from Alexis Nakota Sioux nation, near ‘Waka Mne’ (Lac st Anne), Nehiyaw with family from ermineskin Cree nation and small boy camp on treaty 6 territory.
+Also adopted secwepemc raised in the Shuswap on unceded territory in interior BC.

+They are a self-taught visual artist specializing in illustration and acrylic painting, usually larger scale work such as large paintings or murals.
 Their work often depicts and focuses on the VISUAL and ARTISTIC representation of indigenous bodies and the many (maybe even complicated) identities that come along with it.
+His goal as an artist is to curate artistic works of culture, language, kinship, and land, alongside the resilience that these topics intersect on.

 Berry picker